michaelsauter/crane/README.md

   qux:
 ```

-This feature is experimental, which means it can be changed or even removed in
-every minor version update.

 ### Volumes
 Docker volumes are supported via the top-level config `volumes`, which does not
 take additional parameters at this stage.
 Volumes are automatically created by